fasalzaman/MB-901T00-Microsoft-Dynamics-365-Fundamentals/Instructions/Labs/LAB[MB-901]_M12Lab03_Encryption.md

 **Scenario:** You, as a system administrator need to change and copy the organization encryption key.

+**Note**: Given that students do not have adminstrator access to the environment, the instructor will need to demo this lab.

 ## Instructions

 1. Navigate to Power Platform Admin center.